ohbendy/Myanmar-font-resources/README.md

 - ñ is transcribed with small nya ဉ and not big nnya ည
 - when Ya, Ra, Va and Ha appear non-initially, Burmese medial forms are used rather than vertically-stacked virama sequences.
 This could theoretically lead to ambiguity since -kry- and -kyr- would have the same visual appearance.

+Note almost all Burmese fonts go awry when more than two consonants should stack together, so rendering here should not be trusted.

 ## [Burmese Pali conjuncts](https://github.com/ohbendy/Myanmar-font-resources/blob/master/Burmese%20Pali%20conjuncts.txt)
 Compiled from:
 - Okell's Burmese: An introduction to the script p384